 Changes in health care happen with each administration, each economic upturn or downturn, and with the demographics of the nation.
-Here are five health care industry trends to watch if you’re in the field or considering a health care career:
+Here are six trends in health care to watch if you’re in the field or considering a health care career:

-While today’s reform debates are mostly rooted in President Obama’s Affordable Care Act (ACA) and the subsequent efforts to change it, health care reform has long been a goal of administrations on both sides of the aisle.
+While today’s reform debates are mostly centered on the Affordable Care Act (ACA) and the subsequent efforts to change it, health care reform has long been a goal of administrations on both sides of the aisle.
 A brief history on the evolution of health care reform includes:

 - President Franklin Roosevelt tried and failed to get universal health care passed during his presidency.

 - President Harry Truman proposed universal health care in 1945, but it failed to pass Congress.

 - President Lyndon Johnson created Medicaid and Medicare in 1965.